Smarter business insurance

 Tunnel Collapse

-Incorrect rock mass classification contributed to instability and partial collapse in a major tunnel project, leading to a massive recovery claim.
+Incorrect rock mass classification contributed to instability and partial collapse in a major tunnel project, leading to a massive recovery claim against the consulting geotechnical engineers.

 Incorrect soil classification, groundwater assessment issues, or slope stability mistakes.